bhargavchippada/forceatlas2/README.md

     Copyright (C) 2017 Bhargav Chippada bhargavchippada19@gmail.com.
     Licensed under the GNU GPLv3.

-The files are heavily based on the java files included in Gephi, git revision 2b9a7c8 and Max Shinn’s port to python of the algorithm.
+The files are heavily based on the java files included in Gephi, git revision 2b9a7c8 and Max Shinn's port to python of the algorithm.
 Here I include the copyright information from those files:

     Copyright 2008-2011 Gephi
     Authors : Mathieu Jacomy <mathieu.jacomy@gmail.com>